Masking for AI

 Fater offers several ways to create masks within the **Image Editor**, primarily using the **Inpaint Toolbar**:

-(See the Using Editing & Masking Tools guides for detailed instructions on each method.)
+*(See the* [using-editing-and-masking-tools](https://fater.gitbook.io/fater-ai-docs/using-editing-and-masking-tools "mention") *guides for detailed instructions on each method.)*

 It's crucial to remember: